Mick Shea

-Michael 'Mick' A Shea (born 1939), is a male former cyclist who competed for England.
+Michael "Mick" A Shea (born 2 September 1939), is a male former cyclist who competed for England.

 Cycling career

 Shea represented England at international level during the 1960s.
 He won the silver medal at the 1964 British National Road Race Championships.

-He was selected for England in the road race, at the 1966 British Empire and Commonwealth Games in Kingston, Jamaica.
+He was selected for the England team in the road race, at the 1966 British Empire and Commonwealth Games in Kingston, Jamaica.

 He was a member of the Hemel Hempstead Cycling Club before turning professional and joining the Holdsworth-Campognolo team.

 In addition to his international appearances he won the British classic race known as the Archer Grand Prix.